 Thanks to an App developed by NSW Health – “Save the date to Vaccinate” which can be downloaded to your android or iPhone, you can now be sent reminders of when your child’s vaccination is due.
 The App will calculate the date the vaccination is due and send you a reminder.
 You can even call our surgery directly from the App to make your appointment!

-- Make an appointment with your GP of choice for the vaccinations along with a full baby check including weight, height and assessment of childhood milestones.
+- Make an appointment with your independent GP of choice for the vaccinations along with a full baby check including weight, height and assessment of childhood milestones.
 (Private fees apply).

 - Childhood immunisation clinic which is run weekly.
 The clinic offers the vaccination only and is bulk billed.